-The first International Documentary Film Festival ARTDOCFEST/RIGA will take place in the capital of Latvia in 2020.
+The 2nd International Documentary Film Festival ARTDOCFEST/RIGA will take place in the capital of Latvia in 2022.

 From 2014 to 2019, the competition programme for the ‘Artdocfest’ festival was shown within the framework of the Riga International Film Festival.
 The organizer of the IDFF ARTDOCFEST/RIGA festival is the association ‘Artdoc Fest & Media’.
 The festival is supported by Riga City Council.
 Festival partners include state institutions, international foundations, and media organizations from various countries.

 The festival features two competition programmes: ‘Baltic Focus’ and ‘Artdocfest’.

 The festival includes an industry symposium which will highlight the brightest trends in documentary cinema.
 The symposium’s film screenings will include films and retrospectives not involved in the competitions.
 Every year a prominent figure in world documentary cinema will be invited by the Festival to take part in the symposium as a Special Guest.

 There will also be public discussions and roundtables during the festival.
 Festival guests will give lectures at the city's educational institutions and will be presented in the media.

 The aim of the festival is to make Riga the most important centre of cinematic life in the region.

 Festival dates: Spring, 2022

 · The ARTDOCFEST/RIGA International Documentary Film Festival is a professional event with both competitive and non-competitive screenings of documentary films from around the world.
 The annual Festival takes place in Riga (Latvia).